The future of Austin’s iconic environmental and cultural project has officially been unveiled.

 “This beautiful parkland will help unify our city and become a shining example of why Austin is wonderful,” said Council Member Tovo.
 “It falls to every single one of us to be good stewards of our natural environment.
 Together, we can make an incredible impact locally – and one that future generations will be able to enjoy.”

-The project broke ground in 2017 and Waterloo Park, the first phase of construction, will open in fall 2020.
+The project broke ground in 2017 and Waterloo Park, the first phase of construction, will open in spring 2021.
 The park system and the organization will share the name Waterloo Greenway.
 The legal name of the organization, Waterloo Greenway Conservancy, will only be used in formal communications.

 Be sure to follow us on Instagram for updates—@waterloogreenway!